SeiKasahara/SeiKasahara/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Seikasahara(Edward) 👋

 ## About Me
 - 🔭 I’m currently working on **Web Crawler** and **Data Analysis**
-- 🌱 I’m currently learning **Deep Learning** and **Cyber Security**
+- 🌱 I’m currently learning **Deep Learning**, **Cyber Security**, **Compilation**
-- 💬 Ask me about...
+- 💬 Ask me about: web development, machine learning, open source, Python, JavaScript, Java, Scheme
 - 📫 How to reach me: arigatouyyx.at.gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+- By a twist of fate, I ended up majoring in Japanese during my undergraduate studies and achieved the N1 level in Japanese proficiency.
+- While studying a foreign language, I also minored in philosophy and mathematical modeling, which sparked my interest in computers.
+- Although I did not have any mathematics courses in my undergraduate program, I completed many open courses from UC Berkeley and MIT.
+- I thoroughly worked on the projects and assignments, so my foundation in mathematics and physics is quite solid.

 ## My Projects
-- [Web Crawler](project-link): It uses LSTM to analyse the emotional data from much many investors(maybe millions of comments), with a logistics regression drived web crawler
+- [Web Crawler](https://github.com/SeiKasahara/FinancialCrawler): It uses LSTM to analyse the emotional data from much many investors(maybe millions of comments), with a logistics regression drived web crawler
+- [Machine Learning Foundation](https://github.com/SeiKasahara/MachineLearningEx) Implemented linear regression, logistic regression, and a neural network for handwritten digit recognition using basic NumPy (this project is very classic).

 ## Skills
 - **Programming Languages**: ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white),